 Knowledge is power, and it pays to read all the literature provided and ask further questions.
 The doctor is there to make sure that the patient’s needs are being met, and there is no harm in asking for additional information.

 If you’re facing a mesothelioma diagnosis and require support resources, please contact our team now.
-Call us at (866) 608-8933 or request a FREE Mesothelioma Justice Guide to better understand your next steps after a mesothelioma diagnosis.
+Call us at (866) 608-8933 or request our Free Mesothelioma Guide to better understand your next steps after a mesothelioma diagnosis.